Introduction

 established for the wave equation, with the controlling object replaced from

-a global quadratic invariant to a pointwise bound by the boundary data.
+a global quadratic invariant to a bound by the extremes of the boundary data.

 The Algebraic Origin of the Trichotomy